 The purpose of a confidential report is to comply with your wish to keep the matter confidential, while taking steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students and staff, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.

-Hawai‘i Community College (Hawai‘i CC) campus will be open to students, parents, employees, contractors, guests, and invitees during normal business hours.
+Hawai'i Community College (Hawai'i CC) campus will be open to students, parents, employees, contractors, guests, and invitees during normal business hours.
 Normal business hours are Monday through Friday, 8 AM – 9 PM, except for holidays and scheduled campus closures between semesters.
-During non-business hours, access to all College facilities is by key, if issued, or by admittance via a Campus Security Officer upon prior approval of the Vice Chancellor for Administrative Services, or the Chief Safety and Security Officer, as the alternate.
+During non-business hours, access to all College facilities is by key, if issued, or by admittance via a Campus Security Officer upon prior approval of the Vice Chancellor for Administrative Services, or the Chief of Safety and Security, as the alternate.

 Emergencies may necessitate changes or alternatives to any posted schedules.
 Any areas where there are security issues will be assessed for improvements.
 These assessments may address such items as landscaping, locks, alarms, lighting, and communications.
 The objective is to take corrective actions to reduce the likelihood of repeated incidents.
-Additionally, during the academic year, the Vice Chancellor for Administrative Services, the Chief Safety and Security Officer, Campus Security Officers, and others as appropriate, regularly meet to discuss safety and security issues and propose actions to continually improve the measures and policies in place.
+Additionally, during the academic year, the Vice Chancellor for Administrative Services, the Chief of Safety and Security, Campus Security Officers, and others as appropriate, regularly meet to discuss safety and security issues and propose actions to continually improve the measures and policies in place.

 Hawai'i Community College (Hawai'i CC) Campus Security Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the College.
 Hawai'i CC Security Officers are not sworn police officers and do not have arrest powers.
 Criminal incidents are referred to the local police or state sheriff department that have jurisdiction on the campus.
 Hawai'i CC Security maintains a highly professional working relationship with the Hawaii County Police Department (HPD) and the Hawaii State Sheriff Department.
 HPD has the authority and jurisdiction to investigate all criminal activity on the Hawai'i CC campus.
 All crime victims and witnesses are strongly encouraged to immediately report the crime to the Campus Security Department and the appropriate law enforcement agency.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.